Hanseatic city of Stendal

 - The street of the Romanesque in the Elb-Havel-Winkel

-The closest airport is Berlin Tegel.
-From there it goes with the [the_ad id = “17708 ″] to the Altmark.
-Alternatively, you can also travel by car or bike.
+Book yours here Arrival by plane, bus or train*.
+The nearest airport is Berlin Tegel.
+From there you can take the train to the Altmark.
+Alternatively, you can also arrive by car or bike.

 Accommodations in Stendal: